FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 3

 The truly exceptional additions to The Legend of Zelda: Tears of the Kingdom (★★) are the reasons why I couldn't jive with this latest entry as much as I wanted to.
 Don't get me wrong, I was absorbed in the story far quicker than in Breath of the Wild but the building mechanics and other busy work just got too tedious for me.
 Much like the cooking, which returns almost unchanged, it feels more like work than play.
 What's even more aggravating, is that there's an obvious workaround for those who don't want to waste time fiddling with machine parts or ingredients; blueprints and recipes.
 If you could just buy a blueprint from a shop, or otherwise find them in the game world, you'd instantly have what you want instead of forcing you to create them yourselves.
-The same with recipes; they are diegetically found in random books and message boards but you can't add them until you've made them.
+The same with recipes; they are diegetically found in random books and message boards but you can't add them to your list until you've made them.
 And when you do have a recipe, you still have to manually add each ingredient in your hand and watch that annoying cooking animation each and every time.
-The Ultrahand's Fuse mechanic does go someway to solve my biggest issue regarding breakable weapons and the return of actual dungeons (more or less) are very welcome but it's these fiddly elements that mar an otherwise perfect game.
+The Ultrahand's Fuse mechanic does go someway to solve my biggest issue regarding breakable weapons and the return of actual dungeons (more or less) are very, very welcome but it's these fiddly elements that mar an otherwise perfect game.
 In my eyes at least.

 2

 I didn't put Baldur's Gate III (★★) on my top spot like every other outlet for one reason; it's massive.
 So massive I still don't think I've got a good grasp on it even after many hours of play.
 Quite frankly, with all of the great games that've come out this past year I simply didn't have the time to dedicate the hours I wanted to put into it.
 What I do know with my limited time in Larian's rendition of Faerun is that the scope is insane.
 It is the closest a game has felt to being like an actual tabletop RPG.
 Everything you can think of can seemingly be done, and all the fan-favourite spells, magical items and character classes are here in full.
 I do feel like the learning curve is a little too steep, with many ways to get trapped in a death loop in the opening area.
 I did this with my first party, falling through the roof of a ruined building only to be confronted with so many bandits that I couldn't overcome with the two low-level characters I had control over.
 And the autosave meant I couldn't go back and head down a different route.
-At this early stage, exploration is punished and any game that requires copious amounts of quick saves and loads is missing something in my view.
-Thankfully, once you gain enough experience to be around level five, you're strong enough to get through these challenging moments.
+At this early stage, exploration is punished and any game that requires copious amounts of quick saves and game loads is missing something in my view.
+Thankfully, once you gain enough experience to be around level five, you're strong enough to get through these challenging moments if you strategize well.
 This is about where I stopped, and I'm stoked to keep coming back to it for years to come but in all honesty the type of game that I ranked Number 1 is more my thing.

 1

 I've been looking forward to Alan Wake II (★★) ever since the first game blew me away back in 2010.
-That action-heavy survival horror with some heavy Stephen King vibes turned out to be one of the best things on the X-Box 360.
+That action-heavy survival horror with some strong Stephen King vibes turned out to be one of the best things on the X-Box 360.
 And now, being exclusive to Epic on PCs, its sequel is the best thing on that store.
 Forget the weekly games they offer up, this is the reason to keep their app installed.

 In many ways, Alan Wake II is more of a sequel to Control than it is the original.
 Not only does it share plot points like the Federal Bureau of Control but also artistic design choices.
 Hallucinogenic projections play out on walls or in mid air while combat can end in a trippy flash.
 It's quit the experience.